-Note: If the on-chip xtal oscillator is to be used, then the external components X1, C3, C4 and R3 are required.
-If an external clock source is to be used, then it should be connected to the XTAL/CLOCK input pin, the XTALN pin should be left unconnected, and X1, C3, C4 and R3 not fitted.
+Note: If the on-chip Xtal oscillator is to be used, then external components X1, C3, C4 and R3 are required.
+If an external clock source is to be used, then the external clock source should be connected to the XTAL/CLOCK input pin, the XTAL pin should be left unconnected, and X1, C3, C4, and R3 not fitted.

-1.5.1.15 Scramble/De-scramble
+4.1.15 Scramble/De-scramble

 This block may be used to scramble/de-scramble the transmitted/received data blocks.
-It does this by modulating the data with a 511-bit pseudorandom sequence, as described in section 1.5.5.4.
-Scrambling smooths the transmitted spectrum, especially when repetitive sequences are to be transmitted.
+It does this by modulating the data with a 511-bit pseudorandom sequence, as described in section 4.5.4, smoothes the transmitted spectrum, especially when repetitive sequences are to be transmitted.

-1.5.2 Modem - μC Interaction
+4.2 Modem - μC Interaction

 In general, data is transmitted over air in the form of messages, or 'Frames', consisting of a 'Frame Head' optionally followed by one or more formatted data blocks.
-The Frame Head includes a Frame Synchronisation pattern designed to allow the receiving modem to identify the start of a frame.
+The Frame Head includes a Frame Synchronization pattern designed to allow the receiving modem to identify the start of a frame.
 The following data blocks are constructed from the 'raw' data using a combination of CRC (Cyclic Redundancy Checksum) generation, Forward Error Correction coding, Interleaving and Scrambling.
-Details of the message formats handled by this modem are given in section 1.5.3.
+Details of the message formats handled by this modem are given in section 4.3.

-To reduce the processing load on the host μ C, this modem has been designed to perform as much as possible of the computationally intensive work involved in Frame formatting and de-formatting and (when in receive mode) in searching for and synchronising onto the Frame Head.
+To reduce the processing load on the host μ C, this modem has been designed to perform as much as possible of the computationally intensive work involved in Frame formatting / de-formatting and (when in receive mode) in searching for and synchronizing onto the Frame Head.
 In normal operation the modem will only require servicing by the μ C once per received or transmitted data block.